dof-dss/paas-basic-authorization/Readme.md

-# AWS Lambda API Gateway Lambda Template
+# Lambda to provide Basic Authentication for PaaS

 This starter project consists of:
 * Function.cs - class file containing a class with a single function handler method